openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

 ControlPlaneTopology parameter is set to "External".

-- This API change only affects the defaulting behavior of the IngressController CR, it does not add any new capabilities to OCP, or gives any more flexibility than there already was.
+- This API change only affects the defaulting behavior of the IngressController CR, it does not add any new capabilities to OCP, or give any more flexibility than there already was.

 - For administrators and support engineers, the IngressController is still the source